tnebooks/12th-zoology/content.en/zoology/evolution/_index.md

 Hugo de Vries believed that speciation are due to Mutation and called saltation (single step large Mutation).

-**Salient features of Mutation Theory** • Mutations or discontinuous variation are
+#### Salient features of Mutation Theory

-transmitted to other generations. • In naturally breeding populations, mutations
+• Mutations or discontinuous variation are transmitted to other generations.

-occur from time to time. • There are no intermediate forms, as they are
+• In naturally breeding populations, mutations occur from time to time.

-fully fledged. • They are strictly subjected to natural
+• There are no intermediate forms, as they are fully fledged.

-selection.
+• They are strictly subjected to natural selection.

-**6.5.4 Modern synthetic theory Sewell Wright, Fisher, Mayer, Huxley,**
+### Modern synthetic theory

-**Dobzhansky, Simpson and Haeckel** explained Natural Selection in the light of Post-Darwinian discoveries.
+**Sewell Wright, Fisher, Mayer, Huxley,Dobzhansky, Simpson and Haeckel** explained Natural Selection in the light of Post-Darwinian discoveries.
 According to this theory gene mutations, chromosomal mutations, genetic recombinations, natural selection and reproductive isolation are the five basic factors involved in the process of organic evolution. **i.
 Gene mutation** refers to the changes in the

 structure of the gene.
 It is also called gene/ point mutation.
 It alters the phenotype of an organism and produces variations in their offspring.